ontola/raadstalk/README.md

 ## Tasks

+- First add the `stupid_words` blacklist using redis admin.
+Use a backup.
 - `docker-compose up --build trends` for running trends task to update the words
 - `docker-compose up --build countall` for updating trends task to update all counts
 - `docker-compose up --build countlastmonth` for updating trends task to update last months counts